raspberrypilearning/archery/en/step_2.md

 --- task ---

 Click the green flag to test your game.
-You should see your arrow get bigger and move to the bottom-left of the stage.
+You should see your arrow move to the bottom-left of the stage and get bigger.

 ![larger target sprite in bottom left of stage](images/archery-start-test.png)